The Bankrate promise

 For consumers, the burgeoning fintech sector provides more banking options to better suit their needs and expectations than a one-size-fits-all product.

-“Banking is becoming a personalized experience,” says Francisco Javier Alvarez-Evabgelista, a research associate at Aite Group.
+“Banking is becoming a personalized experience,” says Francisco Javier Alvarez-Evabgelista, advisor, retail banking & payments at Aite Group.
 “These types of products may not necessarily apply to most Americans, but increasingly, you will see… personalized banking opportunities for yourself that may align with the communities you are a part of.”

 Why these startups are building bank accounts for immigrants, migrants